 According to research, LBGT employees face significant challenges in the workplace, with notable instances of bullying and public humiliation.

 Statistics indicate that approximately 20% of LBGT employees have reported being subjected to bullying, making them particularly vulnerable to mistreatment in the workplace.

 Additionally, a striking 24% of LBGT employees have experienced public humiliation or embarrassment, creating an unwelcome and hostile work environment for them.

 These distressing findings highlight the urgent need for organizations to prioritize inclusivity and take proactive measures to address discrimination and harassment faced by LBGT employees.

 10. Unfair Treatment Led to the Resignation of 42% of Employees in Tech Companies

 According to a comprehensive survey conducted across multiple industries, it has been revealed that unfairness is particularly pronounced in the tech industry.

 The survey found that 42% of employees in tech companies reported leaving their positions directly due to unfair treatment, while the corresponding figure for technical employees in other industries stood at 32%.

 This substantial difference underscores the urgent need for a closer examination of the causes and consequences of unfairness within the tech sector.

-The statistics surrounding gender, racial, and socioeconomic diversity in tech are bold reminders of the work that needs to be done.
+The diversity in tech statistics surrounding gender, racial, and socioeconomic factors are bold reminders of the work that needs to be done.